Greta Thunberg to Congress: 'Don't listen to me. Listen to the scientists'

-WASHINGTON (Reuters) - Swedish teenage climate activist Greta Thunberg delivered a short and direct message before a Congressional hearing on Wednesday: “I don’t want you to listen to me.
+WASHINGTON (Reuters) - Teenage activist Greta Thunberg, who has inspired a global movement for climate change, delivered a pointed message before a Congressional hearing on Wednesday: “I don’t want you to listen to me.
 I want you to listen to the scientists.”

-The 16-year old founder of the ‘Fridays For Future’ weekly school walkouts to demand government climate-change action that have inspired a global movement, submitted a 2018 report by the Intergovernmental Panel on Climate Change in lieu of testimony.
+The 16-year old founder of the ‘Fridays For Future’ weekly school walkouts to demand government climate-change action submitted a 2018 report by the Intergovernmental Panel on Climate Change at the hearing in lieu of testimony.
 It urged rapid, unprecedented changes to the way people live in order to keep temperatures from rising 1.5 degrees Celsius (34.7 Fahrenheit) by 2030.

-“I want you to unite behind the science.
-And then I want you to take action,” she said.
+“People in general don’t seem to be aware of how severe the crisis” is, Thunberg said, urging lawmakers to “unite behind the science” and take action, pleading that people treat climate change “like the existential crisis it is.”

-Thunberg was one of four students invited to address a joint hearing of the House Foreign Affairs Subcommittee on Europe, Eurasia, Energy, and the Environment and the Select Committee on the Climate Crisis, to give the next generation’s view on climate change.
+Thunberg was one of four students invited to a joint hearing of the House Foreign Affairs Subcommittee on Europe, Eurasia, Energy, and the Environment and the Select Committee on the Climate Crisis, to provide the next generation’s views on climate change.

-She has been in Washington since last week to join U.S. and indigenous activists build up support for a global climate strike on Friday and put pressure on lawmakers to take action on climate change.
+She has been in Washington since last week to join U.S. and indigenous activists to build up support for a global climate strike on Friday and pressure lawmakers to take action on climate change.

+At the hearing on Wednesday was also 21-year-old conservative climate-change advocate Benji Backer.
+He told lawmakers that young conservatives also favor climate change action, but through an approach focused on technology and allowing the continued use of fossil fuels.

+“As a proud American, as a life-long conservative and as a young person, I urge you to accept climate change for the reality it is and respond accordingly.
+We need your leadership,” he said.

 In addition to meetings on Capitol Hill, Thunberg met former President Barack Obama on Tuesday.
 Obama described the teenager on Twitter as “already one of the planet’s greatest advocates.”